-As 2015 draws to a close, I’m highlighting the twelve most popular posts of the year on this blog (one for each day of Christmas!), and I hope you’ll enjoy revisiting them, or perhaps you might be reading for the first time:
+As 2015 draws to a close, I’m highlighting the ten most popular posts of the year on this blog, and I hope you’ll enjoy revisiting them, or perhaps you might be reading for the first time:

 - How Long Does It Take To Learn To Play The Piano?

 - Why is Grade 5 Theory so important?

 - A Few Thoughts on Chopin’s Nocturne No. 20 in C sharp minor Op.
 Posth.

 - 10 Top Tips for Successful Piano Practice in 2014

 - How long does it take to learn to play the piano?
 Piano playing tips from Melanie Spanswick

 - Structured Piano Practice in 5 Simple Steps